tgangshar/DailyAuto/README.md

  *Dailyauto.py*
-A script to not only automate daily tasks but also documenting
+Scripts to not only automate daily tasks but also documenting

+# Scripts
+## Job Search
+- Creates a menu of declared companies and job boards
+inProgress: app gui
+## Interview
+- Menu for questions and response to interviews
+InProgress: Database for answers (also achieves states)

 Learning Functional programing
 # Current Daily Tasks: